Veams/plugin-vent/README.md

 Veams exposes a global event object (`Veams.EVENTS`) which can be used and extended by this plugin.

+The module extends the default `EVENTS` object of Veams when you pass the option called `furtherEvents`.

 ### How to

 ```js